-CMC joint arthritis occurs at the base of your thumb, where your thumb and wrist meet.
-Named for the bones that make up the base joint of the thumb – a Carpal (wrist) bone and a Metacarpal or long bone of the thumb – the (CMC) joint is the most common place in the hand for arthritis.
+CMC joint arthritis also known as thumb arthritis occurs at the base of your thumb, where your thumb and wrist meet.
+Named for the bones that make up the base of your thumb – a Carpal (wrist) bone and a Metacarpal or long bone of the thumb – the (CMC) joint is the most common place in the hand for arthritis.

 - Pain at the base of the thumb, down by the wrist

 - Pain when pinching or gripping, especially small objects like pens or tool handles

 - “Grabbing” or sharp pain when you engage in a certain activity or even at rest